risc0/risc0/website/api/zkvm/precompiles.md

 An example of how to do this can be found in this [diff of RISC Zero's k256 crate fork][k256-diff], which shows the code changes needed to accelerate RustCrypto's secp256k1 ECDSA library.
-This fork starts from the base implementation, and changes the core operations to use the accelerated 256-bit elliptic curve instructions.
+This fork starts from the base implementation, and changes the core operations to use the precompiled 256-bit elliptic curve instructions.
 E.g. [`lincomb`][lincomb].

 ## Stability